For many people with incontinence, the following self-help tips and lifestyle changes are enough to relieve symptoms.

 You can feel your pelvic floor muscles if you try to stop the flow of urine when you go to the toilet.
-To strengthen your pelvic floor muscles, sit comfortably and squeeze the muscles 10-15 times in a row.
+To strengthen your pelvic floor muscles, sit comfortably and squeeze the muscles 10 to 15 times in a row.
 Avoid holding your breath, or tightening your stomach, buttock, or thigh muscles at the same time.

 When you get used to doing pelvic floor exercises, you can try holding each squeeze for a few seconds.
 Every week, you can add more squeezes, but be careful not to overdo it, and always have a rest in between sets of squeezes.

-You may have to do these exercises for three months before you see any benefits.
+You may have to do these exercises for 3 months before you see any benefits.

 2. Quit smoking

 If you smoke, you put yourself at risk of incontinence because coughing puts strain on your pelvic floor muscles.
-Advice to help you stop smoking is available from QuitLine through their website at www.quitnow.gov.au, or by calling their information line on 13 7848.
+Advice to help you stop smoking is available from www.quitnow.gov.au or call the Quitline on 13 7848.
 You can also ask your doctor or pharmacist.